Jira to Jira Integration

 A Jira to Jira integration solves this by connecting multiple Jira instances so work items, comments, statuses, and custom fields stay in sync without anyone needing access to the other side.

-Exalate makes this setup possible across Jira Software, Jira Service Management, Jira Product Discovery, and Jira Work Management.
+Exalate makes this setup possible across Jira Software, Jira Service Management, and Jira Product Discovery.
 It also supports Cloud, on-premise, and Docker deployments.

 Exalate Ramp-up and Configuration Steps